Zecao/IterativeBranchExchange/README.md

 # Iterative Branch Exchange
-Repository for the article "Distribution Networks Reconfiguration using an iterative Branch Exchange and metaheuristics".
+Repository for the article "Distribution Network Reconfiguration using Iterative Branch Exchange and Clustering Techniques".
 This repository is subdivided in the following subdirectories:

 ### 1. Article Matlab code